dart-lang/samples/README.md

   common use cases of the feature.
 - [null_safety/calculate_lix](https://github.com/dart-lang/samples/tree/main/null_safety/calculate_lix) -
-  A sample app that calculates the 'lix' readability index with an implementation that uses the tech preview of Dart's new null safety feature.
+  A sample app that calculates the 'lix' readability index with an implementation that uses the Dart null safety feature.
 - [ffi](https://github.com/dart-lang/samples/tree/main/ffi) - A series of
   simple examples demonstrating how to call C libraries from Dart.
 - [isolates](https://github.com/dart-lang/samples/tree/main/isolates) - Command line